CredaCash/CredaCash/BUILDING.md

 	Note that in Redhat-based distribtions, the above packages are named curl, unzip, make, gcc-c++, boost-devel, and gmp-devel

+2. Tor v0.3.2 or higher is required to run CredaCash.
+Tor binary packages for various Linux distributions, and source that is straightforward to build for any distribution, are available at the [Tor Project website](https://www.torproject.org/download/download-unix.html).
+Older versions can be found at the [Tor Project archive](https://dist.torproject.org/).

-2. Tor v0.3.2 or higher is required, which is available in Debian Stretch from the backports repository.
+	For Debian Stretch, Tor v0.3.2+ is also available in the backports repository.
 If the backports repository has not yet been enabled, it can be enabled with:

 	``sudo sh -c "echo 'deb http://deb.debian.org/debian stretch-backports main' >> /etc/apt/sources.list.d/stretch-backports.list"``

 	``sudo apt-get update``

-	Tor v3 can then be installed with:
+	Tor v0.3.2+ can then be installed with:

 	``sudo apt-get -t stretch-backports install tor``

 	``sudo systemctl stop tor``

 	``sudo systemctl disable tor``

-	Alternately, binary packages for various distributions, and source that is straigtforward to build for any distribution, are available at the [Tor Project website](https://www.torproject.org/download/download-unix.html).
-Older versions can be found at [Tor Project archive](https://dist.torproject.org/).

 3. Open a new terminal window and fetch the CredaCash source code: